spxbhuhb/rui/doc/GettingStarted.md

 }
 ```

+## Running

+You can use `jsBrowserRun` of the example project.
+It shows a web page with a functioning
+Rui button.

 ## Adapters

 Adapters link Rui components with the underlying UI implementation.
 For browsers, it can be DOM or Canvas, for JVM